remarkjs/remark-license/readme.md

 This package is a [unified][] ([remark][]) plugin to fill in a license section such as [the one](#license) at the end of this README.
-It requires the section heading to be present in the source, and the `author` and `license` fields to either be set in a `package.json` file, or be passed as parameters.

 **unified** is a project that transforms content with abstract syntax trees (ASTs).